 The Captioning Committee identifies, develops, and updates programs, products, and services for the broadcast and CART captioning communities.

-Certified Legal Video Specialist Council
+Certified Legal Video Specialist (CLVS) Council

 The Certified Legal Video Specialist Council serves as faculty for the Mandatory Certification Workshop, optional Hands-on Training, and conducting the CLVS Production exam; reviews and updates CLVS Standards; creates resources for the CLVS community; reviews the CLVS Written Knowledge Test.
 The Council also works with a Pearson VUE consultant to write and edit questions (also known as items) for the CLVS written knowledge test.
 They also review the CLVS job analysis.